oddlama/agenix-rekey/README.md

 them with a master key (YubiKey or regular age identity), and agenix-rekey will automatically re-encrypt these secrets for any host that requires them.
 In summary:

-- **Single master-key.** Anything in your repository is encrypted by your master YubiKey or age identity.
+- 🔑 **Single master-key.** Anything in your repository is encrypted by your master YubiKey or age identity.
-- **Host-key deduction.** No need to manually keep track of which key is needed for which host - no `secrets.nix`.
+- ➡️ **Host-key inference.** No need to manually keep track of which key is needed for which host - no `secrets.nix`.
-- **Less secret management.** Rekeyed secrets never have to be added to your flake repository, thus you only have to keep track of the actual secret.
+- ✔️ **Less secret management.** Rekeyed secrets never have to be added to your flake repository, thus you only have to keep track of the actual secret.
 Also a leaked host-key doesn't allow an attacker to decrypt older checked-in secrets, in case your repo is public.
-- **Lazy rekeying.** Rekeying only occurs when necessary, since the results are cached in a local derivation.
+- 🦥 **Lazy rekeying.** Rekeying only occurs when necessary, since the results are cached in a local derivation.
   If a new secret is added or a host key is changed, you will automatically be prompted to rekey.
-- **Simplified host bootstrapping.** Automatic rekeying can use a dummy pubkey for unknown target hosts, so you can bootstrap a new system for which the pubkey isn't yet known.
+- 🚀 **Simplified host bootstrapping.** Automatic rekeying can use a dummy pubkey for unknown target hosts, so you can bootstrap a new system for which the pubkey isn't yet known.
 Runtime decryption will of course fail, but then the ssh host key will be generated.
-- **Secret generation.** You can define generators to bootstrap secrets.
+- 🔐 **Secret generation.** You can define generators to bootstrap secrets.
 Very useful if you want random passwords for a service, need random wireguard private/preshared keys, or need to aggregate several secrets into a derived secret (for example by generating a .htpasswd file).